 Where to cowork

 There is no one-size-fits-all answer to this question, it really depends on your own preferences and budget.
-Personally, when choosing a new destination I use the Regus app to find the best business lounges.
-My main criteria are the view from the lounge and how many quality restaurants there are nearby.
-I then book a hotel near the lounge(s) and that is pretty much it.
+Personally, when choosing a new destination I use the Regus / WeWork app to find the best business lounges and coworking spaces.
+My main criteria are the views and how many quality restaurants are nearby.
+I then book a hotel or Airbnb near my chosen lounge, to make getting to and from work convenient.